metomi/rose/sphinx/tutorial/cylc/furthertopics/inheritance.rst

 Engine Type
 ^^^^^^^^^^^

-Next we will define three families to represent different types of engine.
+Next we will define four families to represent three different types of engine.

 .. digraph:: Example
    :align: center